Myndex/apca-introduction/analysis.md

 No. This naive approach is fundamentally wrong, so it does not provide any sort of baseline.
 More importantly, it does _NOT_ calculate "lightness" which is a perceptual quality, and the claim that it represents lightness, a perceptual sensation (subject to context) as opposed to _light_ or _luminance_ (a physical measure) further underlines xi's lack of understanding of the science here.

 I am not certain the motivation for presenting this approach here, and further, if a naive approach were to be included for a baseline, then the most simple, such as "simple contrast", should be used.
 Otherwise it only serves to confuse the reader and obscure the point.

+To be clear, we formerly provided xi with a resource list in good faith, including suthoritative books which could help inform his thought here.
+But based on interactions, it does not appear informed on the subject.
+For those that have spent a lifetime working with color and light and vision, such a ham-fisted pedestrian discussion, stating falsehoods with a tone of authority, is quite infuriating by itself.
+That he is applying this shade to work that has been in development, and smearing the meaning is beyond the pale.

 .